dhollerbach/chef/README.md

 sudo chef-client -zr 'recipe[cookbook]'  # Runs the default recipe from the specified cookbook locally

 TIPS
+~Vagrant~
+# Enable port forwarding.
+In the Vagrantfile, uncomment the following the line.
+You can also add additional port forwardings by copying the following line and changing the port values.
+- config.vm.network "forwarded_port", guest: 80, host: 8080

 ~Chef~
 # Include Recipes - like adding them into your default recipe
 - include_recipe 'cookbook::recipe'